 Cpl.
 Philip Sidney Brain Jr.

-father was a longtime tennis coach as the
+Minneapolis.
+His father was a longtime tennis coach as the University of Minnesota.

 Philip attended Roosevelt High School and the University of Minnesota, where he played tennis.
 He graduated in 1939, and attended graduate school at George Williams College in Downers Grove, Illinois.
 He worked for a railroad as a stenographer.

 In April 1941, Philip was inducted into the U. S. Army.
 He was sent to Fort Lewis, Washington, where he was assigned to HQ Company, 194th Tank Battalion.
 The company was created with National Guardsmen from Minnesota, Missouri, and California.
 Draftees were put into the company to bring it up to company strength.